 Problems with Raccoons

 Raccoons are notorious “backyard bandits”, rummaging through garbage cans, popping kiddie pools, and generally causing mayhem.
-They can also carry diseases and bacteria, and can be a serious concern if they frequent a property of backyard.
+They can also carry diseases and bacteria and can be a serious concern if they frequent your property or backyard.

 Prevention of Raccoons

 Raccoons want two things: food and shelter.
 Here is a list of preventative measures: